secgroup/Mignis/README.rst

 Mignis
 ======

 Mignis is a semantic based tool for firewall configuration.

-Mignis is designed to help writing **iptables rules** using an more **human-readable syntax**, without restricting iptables functionalities.
+It is designed to help writing **iptables rules** using an more **human-readable syntax**, without restricting iptables functionalities.

+The traslation from Mignis syntax into the corresponding iptables ruleset has been **formally verified** in a paper published in Computer Security Foundations Symposium (CSF), 2014:

+-  `Mignis: A Semantic Based Tool for Firewall Configuration <http://ieeexplore.ieee.org/abstract/document/6957122/>`_

 Requirements
 ~~~~~~~~~~~~